 - (1) The Organiser must provide a meteorological measurement or forecasting service. - (2) At every landing area the speed of the wind must be indicated by an anemometric system, which must function without interruption and must be installed in the most appropriate position.
-The height of the anemometer head is decided by the Judges, and must be at a minimum height of 6 m above ground level.
-They must consider possible environmental influences.
-Their decision is no grounds for a protest.
-The Organiser must provide evidence that the equipment has been calibrated by competent authorities. - (3) At the accuracy and canopy piloting landing area, the system referred to above must record both windspeed and direction. - (4) At every landing area the direction of the wind must be indicated by a windsock.
+The location and height of the anemometer head is decided by the CJ, and must be at a minimum height of 6 m above ground level.
+The CJ must consider possible environmental influences.
+This decision is no grounds for a protest.
+The Organiser must provide evidence that the equipment has been calibrated by competent authorities. - (3) At the accuracy and canopy piloting landing area, the system referred to above must record both wind speed and direction. - (4) At every landing area the direction of the wind must be indicated by a windsock.
 It must be able to indicate the wind direction when the wind speed is 2 m/sec or more.